okdistribute/pollbot.js/README.md

 ```
 user2> pollbot ask "sd,,fs."
-pollbot> Can't make a poll, a poll is currently in progress by user1!
+pollbot> Can't make a poll, a poll is currently in progress!
+Use `pollbot
+close` to get results and then try asking again.
 ```

 #### `help`